Radiotherapy for a brain tumour

 Hair loss

 Your radiotherapy team can explain how your treatment may affect your hair.
-You will lose some hair in the area being treated and sometimes on the opposite side of your head, where the radiation beams exit.
-Your hair will usually start to grow back within 2 to 3 months of finishing treatment.
+You may lose some hair in the area being treated.
+You may also lose hair on the opposite side of your head.
+This is where the radiation beams exit.
+Your hair will usually start to grow back within 2 to 3 months after treatment ends.
 Sometimes it grows back a slightly different colour or thinner than before.

 We have more information about coping with hair loss.